har-in-air/ESP32_IMU_BARO_GPS_VARIO/test/README.md

 To characterize the barometric pressure sensor noise, 512 pressure and pressure-derived altitude samples were logged with the gps-vario at rest.

-This [Jupyter notebook](pressure_sensor_noise_test.ipynb) demonstrates that both pressure sensor raw data and derived altitude noise has a Gaussian probability distribution.
+This [Jupyter notebook](pressure_sensor_noise_test.ipynb) demonstrates that both pressure sensor raw data and derived altitude noise have a Gaussian probability distribution.

 Note that when computing noise variance for a barometric pressure sensor, it is recommended not to use more than a second or two of samples, due to environmental and sensor drift.
 At 50 samples/second, we are logging more than 10 seconds of samples.
 So we 'de-trend' the data before analyzing the noise characteristics.